CiiDub/cursor_tricks/Readme.md

 The __Cleaver Indent__ script was inspired by this: [Smart New Line](http://www.angelwatt.com/words/2011/04/11/bbedit-smart-newline-open-line/).
 I was actually shopping for something ruby specific but ran across this.
 I was impressed by how flexible it was.  _Smart New Line_ does more than my script, such as incrementing numbered list.
 It’s pretty cool and you should check it out, but it doesn’t quite fit for me.

 I use auto-pairing for bracket characters.
-I wanted my script to know when the curser was wrapped.
+I wanted my script to know when the cursor was wrapped.

 Also I wanted it to fit with BBedits __New Line After Paragraph__.
 It uses the key-command _command return_ and will make a new line without disturbing the current line / paragraph.
 Kind of jumping you down there.